-GLOBAL SUSTAINABILITY CORE EQUITY FUND
+GLOBAL CORE EQUITY LOWER CARBON ESG SCREENED FUND

-The investment objective of the Global Sustainability Core Equity Fund is to seek to maximise long-term total return.
+The investment objective of the Global Core Equity Lower Carbon ESG Screened Fund is to Fund is to seek to maximise long-term total return.

 The investment policy of this Fund is to purchase securities of companies traded primarily in developed countries which the Investment Manager deems eligible, as further detailed below.
 Securities that the Fund may purchase include, without limitation, equities such as common stock, preferred stock, depositary receipts and other equity-like securities.